‘The Next Question’: Socially Useful Counternarrative

-One of the reasons I gently (and ironically) discourage people from consuming too much in the way of "alternative" commentary around markets and geopolitics is that the vast majority of it is pure counternarrative — that is, counternarrative for its own sake.
+One of the reasons I gently (and ironically) discourage people from consuming too much in the way of "alternative" commentary around markets and geopolitics is that the vast majority of it is pure counternarrative -- that is, counternarrative for its own sake.
 Or, actually, not for its own sake.
 Rather, for the sake of generating web traffic by preying on the gullible.
 Prior to big-tech's efforts to demonetize and otherwise knee-cap platforms associated with foreign influence campaigns and pro

 The highly-educated (e.g., people with post-graduate degrees) aren’t generally amenable to counternarrative for its own sake because they typically ask “the next question.”
 Almost as a rule, no purveyor of counternarrative for its own sake will ever answer (or even acknowledge) “the next question.”